vapor/docs/3.0/docs/fluent/getting-started/package.md

 | SQLite     | vapor/sqlite            | vapor/fluent-sqlite      | [SQLite > Package](../sqlite/package.md)                         |
 | MongoDB    | mongokitten/mongokitten | vapor/fluent-mongokitten | [README.md](http://github.com/vapor/fluent-mongokitten/readme.md)|

+!!! tip
 	Any database can be made to work with Fluent by conforming to its [Database](database-protocol.md) protocol.
 	For a list of all compatible database types, search GitHub for the [fluent-driver](https://github.com/topics/fluent-driver) topic.

-## Fluent Package
+## Fluent

-Once you have picked a driver, simply add it and the Fluent package to your Package manifest.
+After you have added your database driver, simply add the Fluent package to your Package manifest.

 ```swift
 // swift-tools-version:4.0